JP2394/steam-recommendations-DE-project/airflow-dev/README.md

 ![airflow parquet_to_bigquery](../assets/airflow/4_parquet_to_bigquery.png)

 **5_dbt_run:**
-* This DAG orchestrates the execution of a DBT model operating on BigQuery
+* This DAG orchestrates the execution of a DBT model operating on BigQuery to create the final table `summary_steam_recommendations` for the dashboard

 ![airflow dbt run](../assets/airflow/5_dbt_run.png)